DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 The below MUST be accomplished using the Classic phone application.
 If you do not understand what that is, check within the community.

     1. From the SmartThings Classic phone app, select 'SmartApps', then 'Add a SmartApp'.
 Select 'My Apps' at bottom of next page.
 Select 'TP-Link SmartThings Manager' from the 'My Apps' page.
     2. 'Select Installation Type'.
 Tap for the selection of 'Kasa Account' or 'Node Applet'.
-Once you select, the program will land on one of two pages
+Once you select, the program will land on one of Kasa Accounts or Node Applet page.
     3. 'Kasa Account'.
 Enter your Username and Password.
 Once both are entered (right or wrong), you will be directet to select in "Install a Device to Continue.
 That will take you to the 'Device Installation Page.
 Follow prompts to install the devices.
      4. 'Node Applet'.
 Assure the Node.js Applet is running.
 Enter the device IP (example:  192.168.1.199) for your bridge.
 You will see an error until the system has time to actually detect devices.
 Then follow prompts to add devices.

 # Device Handlers for each product.
 	"HS100" : "TP-Link Plug"